Quality and Safety

 Training

-As the cyber threat landscape evolves so has our user training.
+We regularly train our employees about industrial and cybersecurity matters, with enhanced training for employees in special positions.
 We leverage the latest threat intelligence and vendor content to ensure our user training and anti-phishing campaigns represent the current threats our employees are likely to encounter.
 We routinely test our workforce through simulated phishing campaigns, including corrective action instructions for employees who click on links in the simulated attacks.